August 2088. Jordan Graham is 28, Maria Boone is 26.

 It pleased him to see this conviction in her.
 If she said she could handle this, then he would believe her.
 “Yes, ma’am.
 Then I will find you.”

-Then she pulled away from his lips and said, “And maybe come home with me tonight?”
+“And maybe come home with me tonight?”

 “Maybe not, but maybe I want it anyway.
 If you’re going to say goodbye, then say goodbye like you mean it.”